rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I **walk on eggshells** exhausting all remaining alternatives and tolerance to meet my supervisor's expectations.
+- I must **take a step back** first by exploring all possible legal options to meet what is expected from me.
 Diplomacy and dialogue are the key to strengthening trust and understanding between the two parties.

-#### **What if your tolerance has already reached beyond the limit?**
+#### **What if you have exhausted all your diplomatic efforts and still did not work for them?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)